hicommonwealth/commonwealth/knowledge_base/E2E-Tests.md

 # Debugging E2E Tests

 When E2E tests fail, we record a video of the failed run.
-To view and navigate these videos, you may use Playwright's [Trace Viewer](https://trace.playwright.dev/).
+These videos can be viewed and navigated via Playwright's [Trace Viewer](https://trace.playwright.dev/).

 - If you add `--debug` to the `test-E2E` command, it will open a debug box which will allow you to step through the code line by line, and allow you to test locators to see which elements it will grab. `npx playwright test --debug ...`